‘I’ll think about that once I’ve got things up and running.’

 Here’s a quick overview:

-A company name, commonly identified with a Proprietary Limited (Pty Ltd), is the name you used when registering a company as opposed to a business.
-Company names are also managed by ASIC, which has useful information on the difference between business and company names.
+A registered company name, commonly identified with a Proprietary Limited (Pty Ltd), is the name you used when registering a company as opposed to a business.
+Registered company names are also managed by ASIC, which has useful information on the difference between registered business names and registered company names.

 A domain name is your address on the internet.
 It’s the way people find your business online.
 Domain names are registered on a first come first served basis.
 However there are rules and policies for registering domain names.
 If a domain name is using a trade marked name, the owner of the trade mark can take certain actions to recover the domain name.